Our Organizational History

 Dr. James Dobson in his monthly Focus on the Family Letter (July 2001) recounted

 Dobson comments, “Isn’t that story analogous to our response to the wickedness around us today?
 Babies continue to be murdered in the womb.
 The clinics where this killing is done are located all around us but we don’t want to know about them.
 Our children are being taught immoral lifestyles in our classrooms, but only a handful of parents show up at school meetings.
-Homosexual propaganda is being disseminated in a growing number of schools to children as young as kindergarten, and yet, few pastors will mention this assault of innocence on Sunday morning.
+Homosexual propaganda is being disseminated in a growing number of schools to children as young as are in kindergarten, and yet, few pastors will mention this assault of innocence on Sunday morning.
 That would be political, you know.”

 Dobson continues, “The New York Post reported that the seniors in a Minneapolis high school were given ‘kits’ from Planned Parenthood before the prom.
 Each package contained condoms, confetti, breath mints, and a discount coupon to a Planned Parenthood clinic.
 Is it any wonder that genital herpes infections are soaring and that new cases of AIDS have again reached proportions not seen since before the disease was first identified?
 What is our reaction to these, and hundreds of other disturbing developments?
 Most of us cram our calendars with so many activities that there is no time left to care.
 Then we go to the sanctuaries each week and simply sing louder.”
 (Emphasis added).